Quantum Walk Inspired Dynamic Adiabatic Local Search: Continuous Time Quantum Walk to Adiabatic Search Mapping

 where $f_{z}(s)$ is our chosen $s$-dependent coefficient for catalyst $Z$.
-In addition to $f_{z}(s) = \sqrt{s(1-s)}$ in \cite{wong2016irreconcilable}, functions that reach its maximum when $s=1/2$ would be good candidates for $f_{z}(s)$.
-For instance, another good candidate is $f_{z}(s)=\frac{\sin(s \pi)}{2}$.
-The reason \footnote{$0\leq \sqrt{s(1-s)}\leq 1/2, \quad 0 \leq \sin(s \pi) \leq 1$ as $0\leq s \leq 1$} to use $\frac{1}{2}$ on the sine function is to offset the magnitude $M$ to bound the norm of $H_e$.
-For fair comparisons in terms of running time, various models should have the norm of their Adiabatic Hamiltonian $H(s)$ bounded from above by some constant because of Eqn. (\ref{eqn:Adiabatic_cost}).
-We will then use Adiabatic local search technique to further optimize the schedule $s$ in the experiments.
+In addition to $f_{z}(s) = \sqrt{s(1-s)}$ that was used in \cite{wong2016irreconcilable}, functions that reach its maximum when $s=1/2$ are good candidates for $f_{z}(s)$, such as $f_{z}(s)=\frac{\sin(s \pi)}{2}$. \black{The use of the factor $1/2$ on the sine function is to offset the magnitude $M$ to bound the norm of $H_e$ as described in Eqn. (\ref{eqn:Adiabatic_cost}).}